GaganBehrh/Workout_Website/README.md

-Test Result: Pass, reason:There are videos found in Trainings Page, so I can train myself remotely from anywhere (e) As a user, I would like access the social media links for the gym Test Result: Pass, reason:There are social media links found in the footer section of each page The website is responsive on diffent screen sizes such as (max-width:1200px,950px and 360px)... change here
+Test Result: Pass, reason:There are videos found in Trainings Page, so I can train myself remotely from anywhere (e) As a user, I would like access the social media links for the gym Test Result: Pass, reason:There are social media links found in the footer section of each page The website is responsive on different screen sizes ranging from mobile to laptops to large screens